-Haft Paykar is a collection of 12th century poem and it has been selected as the starting point for participating artists and audiences to interpret and produce meaning.
+The curators selected a 12th century poem as the starting point for participating artists and audience to interpret and produce meaning.
 Haft Paykar was written by the Persian poet Nizami Ganjavi, better known as Nizami, in 1197.
-It incorporates themes of exploitation, ambiguity, beauty, symbolism, multiculturalism, and self-actualization, through various literary forms, including non-linearity and epic storytelling.
+It incorporates themes of exploitation, ambiguity, beauty, symbolism, multiculturalism, and self-actualization through various literary devices, including non-linearity and epic storytelling.
 A key component is the assemblage of the seven beauties, or seven brides, who are summoned by the story’s protagonist, a heroic prince.
-Each beauty originates from a different region of the world and is represented by a different color, day of the week, and planet, which corresponds to her mood and shapes her character.
+Each beauty originates from a different region of the world and is represented by a different color, day of the week, and planet, which correspond to her mood and shape her character.

-Seven female artists have been selected, who originate from the same seven regions, or “climes,” represented in the poem: Naiza Khan (Pakistan), Cui Fei (China), Anna Khodorkovskaya (Khwarazm/Russia), Neža Knez (Siqlab/Slovenia), Nicène Kossentini (the Maghreb/Tunisia), Nina Papaconstantinou (Rum/Greece), and Negin Mahzoun (Persia/Iran).
-Excerpts from the poem were used as a prompt for a new work that illustrates their interpretations and exercise in meaning-making.
-The results represent a wide range of creative approaches, media, and interpretations to bring the ancient poem into a contemporary context.
-Plays with form, materials, scale, aspects of time and space, language, metaphor, memory, geographies, and identity draw out, contemplate, and interrogate various aspects of the original text.
+Seven female artists were selected to participate in this exhibition, and they originate from the same seven regions, or “climes,” represented in the poem: Naiza Khan (Pakistan), Cui Fei (China), Anna Khordorkovskaya (Khwarazm/Russia), Neža Knez (Siqlab/Slovenia), Nicène Kossentini (the Magreb/Tunisia), Nina Papaconstantinou (Rum/Greece), and Negin Mahzoun (Persia/Iran).
+The section from the poem concerning the seven beauties was used as source material for each participating artist as a prompt for a new work that illustrates the results of their interpretations and exercise in decoding/encoding meaning.
+Their work represents a wide range of creative approaches, media, and interpretations of the text to bring this ancient work, ideas, and cultural values into a contemporary context.
+They play with form, materials, scale, aspects of time and space, language, metaphor, memory, geographies, and identity to draw out, contemplate, and interrogate various aspects of the original text.

 Natasha Chuk and Tooraj Khamenehzadeh